When the leaves start to change and the temperatures drop, the creepiest holiday of the year is in a couple of days: Halloween.

 In the same way, why would you pay for dozens of TV channels that you don’t use?

-When you turn on your TV after a long day, that time spent relaxing should be a treat.
-You don’t want to feel tricked by your cable provider.
-But according to a study by global information, data, and measurement company Nielsen, the average American watches only 17 channels consistently – and pays for 189.
+According to a study by global information, data, and measurement company Nielsen, the average American watches only 17 channels consistently and pays for 189.
 That means that consumers don’t watch more than 90 percent of the channels they pay for each month.